lavaughncampbell/SEI-Project-2/notes.md

 -- maybe ask TA why the fonts arent showing on my browser

 *******  when you log in, it brings up the logout -- we dont want to see login in the nav when yhou're logged in ********

+// does the user need to be able to edit their PROFILE? // (would be edit button on the userHome page in teh profile box)